 - No inflammation means: the destruction is stopped until the next overload occurs.

-In addition, during the HeilÜben, my disease-sustaining tension habit, the chronic course, was reduced.
+Besides, during the HeilÜben, my disease-sustaining tension habit, the chronic course, was reduced.

 My body would tell me:

 pain – there is still a problem there

 In this manner, I was able to detect overload, tension and stress factors and to relieve them gradually.